firstbirdtech/api-docs/source/includes/_webhooks.md

 | job_application.closed         | One of your recruiters closed a job application                                                         |
 | job_application.hired          | One of your recruiters hired the applicant                                                              |
 | job_application.referral_added | The talent scout via whom the job application has been received provided feedback.                      |

+**Note for job_application.received events:**

+* If the referrer/user of the job application got deleted, the `referrer` / `user` key is not present.
+* If the applicant did not provide a picture, the `applicant_image` key is not present.